Things to do in Barcelona with your children during the February-March holidays!

 If your children are a little frustrated that the only piece of chocolate you can eat in this museum is the entry ticket, simply take them to taste the many chocolate varieties at La Nena, Bubó, We-Pudding or one of our favourite chocolate shops.
 They will love it!

-But our favourite spot is Pudding Diagonal, this café plunges you into the universe of Harry Potter.
+But the children will want to go to Pudding Diagonal, a café that plunges you into the universe of Harry Potter.
 If your children are fans of the sorcerer with glasses, they will love to eat and play here, there are board games available to them!
-It’s the perfect place to spend some time with the family.
-In addition, if you go there during the week, there are nice surprises waiting for you!

 CosmoCaixa for budding Einsteins